OndrejKucera/knowledge_scala/Collections.md

 - Hash Tree: every node has 32 elements (or 32 subtrees).
 The selection of key is based on hashcode
 - method `get` get a value of pair in map.
 The return type of `get` is `Option[T]`.
 - method `updated` adds a feed.
 It has no effect on the original Map.

+### Array
+- It is same as Java array, but it has some enhacements
+- Scala Array can be generic Array[T]
+- Scala Array is compatibile with sequences -> you can pass an Array[T] where a Seq[T]
+- It supports all sequence operations thanks to implicit conversions

 ## Parallel collections
   - Parallel collections are in `scala.collection.parallel.immutable` package can do parallel processing of elements in a collection